sundai-club/test-anything/README.md

 # QuizMe 🧠

-An interactive learning tool that automatically generates quiz questions from any text content using AI.
+!An interactive learning tool that automatically generates quiz questions from any text content using AI.
 Perfect for students, teachers, and lifelong learners.

 ## Features ✨

 - **Instant Question Generation**: Paste any text and get intelligent multiple-choice questions
 - **AI-Powered**: Utilizes GPT-4 to create relevant and challenging questions